CansecoDev/MD3View/MD3View/readme.txt

 1.6  Original release
 1.61 Skewing-free GLM export fix by Mr. Wonko
-1.62 Fixed bounding box for animated models and added option for display of vertex normals by Archangel
+1.62 Fixed bounding box for animated models and added option for display of vertex normals by Archangel 1.63 Added ID_VIEW_VERTEXNORMALS to Dutch Accelerator and loading models that exceed legacy Q3 vertex limits by Archangel